 In addition, thorough documentation of the scene itself is absolutely essential.
-Photographs of the scene should include perspective of the officer(s) involved as well as those who did not engage in the shooting, as questions will undoubtedly arise as to why one or more officers discharged their firearms while others did not.
-Establishing the officer’s relative position and distance from the perceived threat, and determining shooting position is accomplished through witness interviews, physical evidence gathered, scene measurements and bullet trajectory reconstruction.
-Photographs and subsequent scene diagrams should also capture the location and perspective view(s) of other persons involved in the incident, to include obstructions or lighting conditions if the shooting occurred during hours of darkness.
-Officer involved shooting investigations must be thorough and detailed.
+Photographs of the scene should include the perspective of the officer(s) involved as well as those who did not engage in the shooting, as questions will undoubtedly arise as to why one or more officers discharged their firearms while others did not.
+Establishing the officer’s relative position and distance from the perceived threat, and determining shooting position is accomplished through witness interviews, physical evidence gathered, scene measurements, and bullet trajectory reconstruction.
+Photographs and subsequent scene diagrams should also capture the location and perspective view(s) of other persons involved in the incident, including obstructions or lighting conditions if the shooting occurred during hours of darkness.
+Officer-involved shooting investigations must be thorough and detailed.
 Processing the crime scene is only the beginning of the investigation and it will take many hours if not days to complete.
-Determining if attempts to render first aid and other life saving measures were made by officers and EMS personnel are part and parcel of the investigation.
+Determining if attempts to render first aid and other life-saving measures were made by officers and EMS personnel are part and parcel of the investigation.
 Documentation of such attempts through the agency evidence management software has proven to mitigate civil liability.

 Audio recorded interviews of all witnesses and bystanders are absolutely critical in high profile investigations, even if bystanders declare they “didn’t see anything”.
 Audio recordings will allow investigators to better fit the pieces of the puzzle together.
-Moreover, they reduce the potential for bystanders deciding to give conflicting statements to the news media in exchange for five minutes of fame.
-In this day and age, we need to keep in mind that many people carry smartphones and have the ability to record and post/stream events through social media in real time.
+Moreover, they reduce the potential for bystanders to decide to give conflicting statements to the news media in exchange for five minutes of fame.
+In this day and age, we need to keep in mind that many people carry smartphones and have the ability to record and post/stream events through social media in real-time.

 Most police officers never discharge their duty weapon in the performance of their duty.
 However, it is incumbent upon all of us in law enforcement to prepare for such critical events before they occur.
-We can start by hiring and retaining quality individuals with integrity.
-In addition, we can invest in them with up to date training regarding high stress situations, with the best equipment and with the best evidence software for the job.
+We can start by hiring and retaining qualified individuals with integrity.
+In addition, we can invest in them with up to date training regarding high-stress situations, with the best equipment and with the best evidence software for the job.